lenderpanel

 Recently asked questions about conveyancing in Merseyside

-I am buying a new build flat in Merseyside.
+The estate agent has sent us the confirmation of our purchase of a new build apartment in Merseyside.
 Conveyancing is necessary evil at the best of times but I have never purchased a new build flat before.
 What sort of enquires would be asked in new build conveyancing.

-Set out below is a sample of a few leasehold new build questions that you should expect your new-build leasehold conveyancing in Merseyside
+Here are examples of a selection of leasehold new build enquiries that you should expect your new-build leasehold conveyancing in Merseyside

 Last updated